 Clients receiving treatment with methadone accounted for approximately 21 to 25 percent of all substance abuse treatment clients each year.

 Deaths involving synthetic opioids other than methadone (primarily fentanyl) continued to rise with 56,516 overdose deaths reported in 2020.

 Some methadone side effects are more serious.
 Call the doctor if you have the following:

 - Rapid heartbeat or chest pain

 - A hoarse voice

 - Trouble swallowing

 Methadone Side Effects Requiring Immediate Medical Attention

-Methadone overdose happens when a person intentionally or accidentally takes more than the recommended or normal amount of this medicine.
+Methadone overdose happens when a person intentionally or accidentally takes more than the recommended or average amount of this medicine.
 This can be on purpose or by accident.
 Make sure to let your doctors know about any medications you’re taking.

 Even though the methadone side effects are different from those of other opioids, such as heroin, your body can still get used to it.
-This means you might need to take more methadone to feel the same effects.
+This means you might need more methadone to feel the same effects.
 This is called tolerance, and it can happen with any other opioids.